Sorry, you need to enable JavaScript to visit this website.

 Additional Application Information

 An applicant whose native language is not English (regardless of current residency) and has not graduated from an institution of higher learning in the United States must provide proof of English proficiency.
-Applications will not be processed without valid proof of English proficiency.
-Please note that official scores must be sent to ASU in order for the application to be processed.
+Applications are not processed without valid proof of English proficiency.
+Official scores must be sent to ASU in order for the application to be processed.

 The personal statement should include the applicant's writing background, intended area of specialization and a brief self-evaluation of recent work (double-spaced, up to three pages or 750 words).
 The creative manuscript should be up to 20 pages of poetry or up to 30 pages of prose (prose should be double-spaced).
 Students applying for a teaching assistantship must submit a statement of teaching philosophy and an academic writing sample.